GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 <div class="usa-alert usa-alert--info">
   <div class="usa-alert__body">
-    <h4 class="usa-alert__heading">Towards a Passwordless Journey</h4>
+    <h4 class="usa-alert__heading">Pursue Greater use of Passwordless Multi-factor Authentication</h4>
     <p class="usa-alert__text">
       The Federal Zero Trust Strategy permits agencies to use phishing-resistant authenticators like FIDO2 and Web Authentication (WebAuthN) when a PIV credential is impractical.
 This encourages agencies to pursue greater use of passwordless multi-factor authentication.
     </p>
   </div>
 </div>

-While moving to zero trust can be a multi-year journey, most agencies have reduced their use of passwords through a FIDO2 pilot in only a couple of weeks to months.
+While moving to a zero trust architecture can be a multi-year journey, most agencies have reduced their use of passwords through a FIDO2 pilot in only a couple of weeks to months.
 This playbook is a tool designed to assist agency ICAM program managers and enterprise and application architects reduce or completely remove passwords at their agency or within applications.
 While using this playbook is optional, implementing phishing-resistant authenticators for your workforce is required.
 Agencies are encouraged to tailor this playbook to fit their unique organizational structure, mission needs, and requirements.
 Other IT program participants, including program managers and application teams, may find value incorporating this playbook in their planning.

 ## Key Terms

-These are key terms used throughout this Playbook.
+These are key terms used throughout this playbook.
 A linked term denotes it is an official term from a federal policy, NIST Glossary, or a NIST publication.
 An unlinked term is defined for the purposes of this document.
 - [Authenticator](https://csrc.nist.gov/glossary/term/authenticator){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - Something the claimant possesses and controls (typically a cryptographic module or password) that is used to authenticate the claimant’s identity.
-In previous editions of SP 800-63, this was referred to as a token.
 - [Credential](https://csrc.nist.gov/glossary/term/credential){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - An object or data structure that authoritatively binds an identity - via an identifier or identifiers - and (optionally) additional attributes, to at least one authenticator possessed and controlled by a subscriber.
 - [Derived PIV Credential](https://csrc.nist.gov/glossary/term/derived_piv_credential){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} — A credential issued based on proof of possession and control of a PIV Card.
 Derived PIV credentials are typically used in situations that do not easily accommodate a PIV Card, such as in conjunction with mobile devices.
 - [FIDO Certification](https://fidoalliance.org/certification/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - A vendor product is found compliant through an authorized FIDO testing center or event with the FIDO Universal Authentication Framework (UAF), Universal 2 Factor (U2F), or FIDO2 specification and listed on the [FIDO Certified website](https://fidoalliance.org/certification/fido-certified-products/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.